awslabs/aws-lambda-rust-runtime/README.md

 The code above is the same as the [basic example](https://github.com/awslabs/aws-lambda-rust-runtime/tree/master/lambda-runtime/examples/basic.rs) in the `lambda-runtime` crate.

-### deployment
+### Deployment

+There are currently multiple ways of building this package: manually, and the [Serverless framework](https://serverless.com/framework/).

-#### aws cli
+#### AWS CLI

-To deploy the basic sample as a Lambda function using the aws cli, we first need to build it with `cargo`.
+To deploy the basic sample as a Lambda function using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), we first need to manually build it with [`cargo`](https://doc.rust-lang.org/cargo/).
 Since Lambda uses Amazon Linux, you'll need to target your executable for an `x86_64-linux` platform.

 ```bash
 $ cargo build -p lambda_runtime --example basic --release